What is SPSS?

 How do I access SPSS?

 SPSS is installed in all of the computer labs on the Seton Hall campus.
-Additionally, you can request an individual copy by completing the request form in Blackboard.
+Additionally, you can request an individual copy by completing the request form.
 Individual copies are based on availability and demonstrated need and are not guaranteed.
 Individual licenses of SPSS are currently only available to undergraduate students or graduate students who are part of the mobile computing program and receive a SHU laptop.
 Students must also be enrolled in a course that requires the use of SPSS.

 Where do I go for help with SPSS?

 Your instructor or research advisor should be your first point of contact if you need help using SPSS or deciding which analyses to run on your data.
 For technical help in how to conduct a particular analysis in the software, you can use the Help menu within the software program or the resources located at the bottom of the page.

 The TLT Center's Computer Training Services also offer SPSS workshops.
 Check the availability of upcoming workshops »